-Which camera accessories for travel to choose?
+Which camera accessories should you choose for travel?

 What are the essential camera accessories for travel?